1int/LicenseViewController/DemoProject/Pods/Target Support Files/Pods-LVC_test/Pods-LVC_test-acknowledgements.markdown

+# Acknowledgements
+This application makes use of the following third party libraries:

+## AttributedMarkdown

+markdown in Cocoa, implemented using PEG grammar Copyright (c) 2012 Gregory Wieber & Jim Radford Copyright (c) 2011 David Whetstone
+Copyright (c) 2008 John MacFarlane

+peg-markdown for Cocoa is released under both the GPL and MIT licenses.
+You may pick the license that best fits your needs.

+The GPL

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301 USA

+The MIT License

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

+peg-0.1.4 (included for convenience - http://piumarta.com/software/peg/)

+Copyright (c) 2007 by Ian Piumarta
+All rights reserved.

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, provided that the above copyright notice(s) and this permission notice appear in all copies of the Software.
+Acknowledgement of the use of this Software in supporting documentation would be appreciated but is not required.

+THE SOFTWARE IS PROVIDED 'AS IS'.
+USE ENTIRELY AT YOUR OWN RISK.

+* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

+my_getopt (included for convenience - http://www.geocities.com/bsittler/)

+Copyright 1997, 2000, 2001, 2002, 2006, Benjamin Sittler

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## LicenseViewController

 #
 #  Be sure to run `pod spec lint LicenseViewController.podspec' to ensure this is a
 #  valid spec and to remove all comments including this before submitting the spec.